d3ska/d3ska.github.io/_posts/2021-08-15-spring-bean-scopes.md

 * application.
 * websocket.

-**The last four scopes mentioned, request, session, application and websocket, are only available in a web-aware application.**
+The last four scopes mentioned (request, session, application, and websocket) are only available in a web-aware application.

+Additionally, there is the possibility to create custom bean scopes.

 ### Singleton

-When you define a bean with the singleton scope, the container will create an instance of the bean only once.

-The Framework returns that instance each time the bean is requested by your application code.

-It is also a default scope of bean in spring if you didn't define other one.
+When a bean is defined with the singleton scope, the container creates an instance of the bean only once.
+The framework returns that instance each time the bean is requested by your application code.
+Singleton is also the default bean scope in Spring if no other scope is defined.

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/singleton1.png)

-So it would work exactly the same as:
+This would work exactly the same as:

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/singleton2.png)

-We can also use a constant instead of the String value in the following manner:
+We can also use a constant instead of a string value as follows:

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/singleton3.png)

-This solution is especially used for:
+Singleton scope is typically used for:
-* database connections.
+* database connections
-* connections with devices that use serial port communication.
+* connections with devices using serial port communication
-* libraries operating throughout the life of the program, e.g. log4net.
+* libraries operating throughout the life of the program, e.g., log4net
-* e.t.c.
+* etc.

 ### Prototype

-When you create a bean with the Prototype scope, the framework will return a different instance every time it is requested from the container.
-It is defined by setting the value prototype to the @Scope annotation in the bean definition:
+When a bean is created with the prototype scope, the framework returns a different instance every time it is requested from the container.
+The prototype scope is defined by setting the value prototype to the @Scope annotation in the bean definition:

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/prototype1.png)

-We can also use a contact like we did for singleton scope:
+We can also use a constant like we did for the singleton scope:

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/prototype2.png)

-### Prototype
+### Request

-Scopes a single bean definition to the lifecycle of a single HTTP request; that is each and every HTTP request will have its own instance of a bean created off the back of a single bean definition.
-Only valid in the context of a web-aware Spring ApplicationContext.
+The request scope defines a single bean with a lifecycle tied to a single HTTP request.
+For every HTTP request, a new instance of the bean is created from the single bean definition.
+This scope is only valid in the context of a web-aware Spring ApplicationContext.

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/request3.png)

-The proxyMode attribute is necessary because at the moment of the instantiation of the web application context, there is no active request.
-Spring creates a proxy to be injected as a dependency, and instantiates the target bean when it is needed in a request.
+The **proxyMode** attribute is necessary because there is no active request at the time of the web application context instantiation.
+Spring creates a proxy to be injected as a dependency and instantiates the target bean when needed in a request.

-We can also use a @RequestScope composed annotation that acts as a shortcut for the above definition:
+We can also use a **@RequestScope** composed annotation as a shortcut for the above definition:

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/request1.png)

-Now let's create a controller that references this bean:
+Now, let's create a controller that references this bean:

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/request2.png)

-### Scope
+### Session

-The session scope defines a single bean definition which lives within the lifecycle of an HTTP Session.
-Similar to the Request scope, the Session scope is applicable to beans in Web applications.
+The session scope defines a single bean with a lifecycle tied to an HTTP Session.
+Like the request scope, the session scope is applicable to beans in web applications.

 ![img]({{site.url}}/assets/blog_images/2021-08-15-spring-bean-scopes/scope1.png)